u-t-autonomous/PX4_advanced_control/README.md

 Use `sitl_gazebo.launch` to  test the controller in Gazebo.
 A seperate terminal will launch, which we use to command the drone.
 The specified commands are found in the `base_cmd_line` and `advanced_cmd_line` files.

-To test the drone in experiments, we first launch `offboard.launch` to initialize the communication with the vehicle and then launch `cmd_line.launch` in a seperate window.
-The launch files are seperated, so we can use two different terminals when ssh'ing to the drone's onboard computer.
+For experiments, we first launch `offboard.launch` to initialize the communication with the vehicle and then launch `cmd_line.launch` in a seperate termianl.
+The launch files are seperated, because we want to use two different terminals when ssh'ing to the drone's onboard computer.